RightDataUSA

 • MI-10: James (R)

-• MN-2: Craig (D) -- Rats have always spent big to protect this carpetbagging dyke from Arkansas
+• MN-2: Craig (D) -- Rats have always spent big to support this carpetbagging dyke from Arkansas

 • OH-1: Landsman (D) -- another winnable district in which the Republicans have bailed